amejiarosario/amejiarosario.github.io/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 Alright! the way we are going to explore all of these modules is through examples.
 This is a practical tutorial that I wished I had it when I started learning.
 This is a fat-free walkthrough of Backbone.js, as simple as possible, with all the code in one file for didactical purposes (no hidden magic tricks, all cards are on the table).

-The first example is a ‘Hello World’ app in Backbone and the second is a 'to do' app.
-After working through these two example apps, you’ll see every Backbone module and have a practical understanding about them.
+The first example is a ‘Hello World’ app in Backbone, and the second is a 'to do' app.
+After working through these two example apps, you’ll see every Backbone module and have a practical understanding of them.

 ## Hello World in Backbone.js